-&lt;sup>5 For companies that have a "Big R" or "little r" restatement but do not check this box, we would recommend considering a brief explanation to disclose why checking the box was not applicable or appropriate under the facts and circumstances.
+5 For companies that have a "Big R" or "little r" restatement but do not check this box, we would recommend considering a brief explanation to disclose why checking the box was not applicable or appropriate under the facts and circumstances.

-&lt;sup>6 This includes the description of securities for securities registered under Section 12 of the Exchange Act.
+6 This includes the description of securities for securities registered under Section 12 of the Exchange Act.
 See Item 601(b)(4)(iv) of Regulation S-K.

-&lt;sup>7 See the SEC's helpful information on filing deadlines.
+7 See the SEC's helpful information on filing deadlines.

-&lt;sup>8 "Holdings" only includes shares of common stock that are outstanding.
-Thus, "holdings" excludes shares of common stock that have not yet been issued but are still considered "beneficially owned" under Rule 13d-3 insofar as they can be acquired within 60 days (e.g., shares underlying exercisable options).
-The term "affiliate" is defined under Rule 12b-2 of the Exchange Act as "a person that directly, or indirectly through one or more intermediaries, controls, or is controlled by, or is under common control with, the person specified."
-An individual or entity's status as an "affiliate" is a fact-specific inquiry which must be determined by considering all relevant facts and circumstances; however, the Commission has indicated that status as an officer, director or 10% stockholder is one fact which must be taken into consideration in such inquiry.
-See American-Standard, SEC No-Action Letter (October 11, 1972).

-the identity and holdings of affiliates and subtracting out those shares is critical for an accurate calculation of "public float."
+8 "Holdings" only includes shares of common stock that are outstanding.
+Thus, "holdings" excludes shares of common stock that have not yet been issued but are still considered "beneficially owned" under Rule 13d-3 insofar as they can be acquired within 60 days (e.g., shares the identity and holdings of affiliates and subtracting out those shares is critical for an accurate calculation of "public float."

-- Large Accelerated, Accelerated and Smaller Reporting Thresholds: The public float thresholds for initial qualifications are set forth in Rule 12b-2 of the Exchange Act, but if your company previously qualified as a "large accelerated filer" or an "accelerated filer", or did not qualify as a "smaller reporting company", the thresholds to now move into each respective status are different and lower than those required for the initial qualification (e.g., less than \$560 million as opposed to \$700 million for accelerated filer status, less than \$60 million as opposed to \$75 million for non-accelerated filer status, or for the smaller reporting company public float test, less than \$200 million as opposed to \$250 million). - Emerging Growth Company (EGC) Status Check.
+- Large Accelerated, Accelerated and Smaller Reporting Thresholds: The public float thresholds for initial qualifications are set forth in Rule 12b-2 of the Exchange Act, but if your company previously qualified as a "large accelerated filer" or an "accelerated filer", or did not qualify as a "smaller reporting company", the thresholds to now move into each respective status are different and lower than those required for the initial qualification (e.g., less than \$560 million as opposed to \$700 million for accelerated filer status, less than \$60 million as opposed to \$75 million for non-accelerated filer status, or for the smaller reporting company public float test, less than \$200 million as opposed to \$250 million).9 - Emerging Growth Company (EGC) Status Check.
 If your company is an EGC, remember to annually assess whether you have ceased to qualify as an EGC based on: (1) having total annual gross revenues of \$1.235 billion or more, (2) the passage of time beyond the fifth anniversary of the first date common equity was sold pursuant to an effective registration statement, (3) the issuance of more than \$1 billion in non-convertible debt in the previous three years, or (4) becoming a large accelerated filer.
 See the definition of "emerging growth company" in Rule 12b-2. - 4.
 Stock Repurchase Table Reminder.
-The SEC's new repurchase rules have now been vacated by a Fifth Circuit court decision.
-Therefore, these rules are not in effect.
-However, companies are reminded that they must still comply with Item 703 of Regulation S-K to disclose, among other items, monthly information on their repurchases.
+The SEC's new repurchase rules have now been vacated by a Fifth Circuit court decision.10 Therefore, these rules are not in effect.
+However, companies are reminded that they must still comply with Item 703 of Regulation S-K to disclose, among other items, monthly information on their repurchases.11